by Matt Sorrentino (@swagmattic)

 Tautog pick at their food.
 They’re typically chewing on mussels, barnacles and other crustaceans clinging to rocks and structure.
 When feeding off the bottom they come at the bait from above and pluck at it.
 That is why you get those small taps when you first feel the fish.
 Setting the hook on a tog is a process that gets refined only with practice and experience.
 But as common sense would point out, if the fish’s point of attack is from above the jig, you would ideally want the hook pointing in that direction.
 When you swing that hook is more likely to land and set in the fish mouth then with a side facing jig.

-Check out the video links below to learn more about the Magictail Game Changer Tog Jigs.
+Check out the video links below to learn more about catching blackfish with jigs more specifically the the Magictail Game Changer Tog Jig advantage!